NARRATIVE THERAPY AND CREATIVE WRITING

-Narrative Therapy is a creative practice that offers individuals the opportunity to explore their lives in written form.
-An act of self-compassion, evaluation, and catharsis, expression through creative practice can give individuals a tool for exploring difficult emotions.
-As a Professional Counsellor with a strong foundation in writing as a therapeutic tool, I have been guiding clients for 20 years toward a place of reflection, strength, and self-awareness.
+Writing is a creative practice that offers individuals the opportunity to explore their lives in written form.
+An act of self-compassion, evaluation, and catharsis, artistic expression through creative practice gives individuals a tool for fostering creativity, and exploring personal experience.
+As a Registered Professional Counsellor with a strong foundation in writing as a therapeutic tool, I have been guiding clients for 20 years toward a place of reflection, strength, and self-awareness.

-Together through a personal and caring mentorship, individuals work through what emerges from writing toward acceptance, healing and growth.
+Together through a personal and caring mentor relationship, writers learn how to craft their stories.
+Those creatives not interested in group workshops, work privately with me, nurturing their personal practice and working through what emerges from writing toward acceptance, healing and growth.

 TIPS FOR NARRATIVE EXPRESSION